alikafridi/apo-small-groups/README.md

 # README

-This is a base rails project with some customizations set to allow for future projects to be started faster.
+This web application is set up to manage APO UIUC's small group challenges.
+The 3 types of challenges are throwdowns, small group wars, and photo challenges.

-This project already includes:
+This project will be pushed online to Heroku soon.
-* Some Pages
-* Header and Footer partials
-* Some Custom CSS
-* Bootstrap Integration